 I use mashed potatoes to bind these rissoles together.
 If you have other soft, mashed vegetables such as rutabaga or parsnips, you could substitute it for some of the potatoes.
 However, I don't recommend eliminating the potatoes altogether.

 Directions for Turkey and Ham Rissoles

-Add the thyme, sage, parsley, seasonings, potatoes, shallots, and garlic, and mix well to combine.
+Add the thyme, sage, parsley, seasonings, potatoes, shallots, and garlic to the large bowl, and mix well to combine.

-Add the beaten egg and mix to bring the mixture together to form a loose dough.
+Add the beaten egg and stir to bring the mixture together to form a loose dough.

 Divide and shape into 12 equally sized round patties (known as rissoles which are about 1 and ½ inches thick).